codesilva/codesilva.github.io/_drafts/mcp-ai-agents-lingua-franca-one-year.md

 The host is the AI application itself (what we typically call an AI Agent).
 It integrates one or more MCP clients to interact with various MCP servers, orchestrating the overall workflow with LLM models.

-[image of mcp architecture]
+[image of MCP architecture]

 #### MCP Server

 An MCP server exposes capabilities through a standardized API.
-Consider Asana's project management tool: their MCP server (currently in beta) allows AI agents to interact with Asana resources like projects and tasks.
-This enables complete workflow automation—creating projects, adding tasks, assigning team members, and updating statuses.
+Consider Asana's project management tool: their MCP server (currently in beta) enables AI agents to interact with Asana resources, such as projects and tasks.
+This enables complete workflow automation, including creating projects, adding tasks, assigning team members, and updating statuses.

 The server API consists of three elements: